 Each region of the island has its own set of unique characteristics and vibe that you’ll want to see for yourself.
 By using our guide to the parishes of Barbados, you’ll make the most of your stay on the island and have a Totally Barbados holiday.

 Barbados measures 21 miles (34 kilometers) in length and 14 miles (23 kilometers) wide, with 11 geographical sub-regions called parishes.

-The parish structure of the island reflects the system that The Church of England set, and therefore each parish is governed by its parish church.
+The parish structure of Barbados reflects the system that The Church of England set, and therefore each parish is governed by its parish church.

 Did you know?
 The differing size and shape of the parishes of Barbados were created by the plantation estates of sugar, tobacco, and cotton that the English settlers carved into the island.

 St. Michael is situated on the south coast of the island; however, it also covers a little bit of the west coast too.
 It’s home to the country’s capital Bridgetown where you’ll find loads of duty-free shopping, restaurants, and bars.

 The parish of St. Michael is where the majority of the Barbadian population reside, and there are many tourist attractions in this area, such as Kensington Oval, the Barbados Museum, and the Mount Gay Rum Factory.

 For more information, see our page about the parish of St. Michael.

-Located on the south coast of Barbados in the parish of Christ Church.
-You will find the majority of the island’s restaurants, bars, hotels and tourist attractions here, some great beaches for swimming and water sports action, and two golf courses.
+It is located on the south coast of Barbados in the parish of Christ Church.
+You will find the majority of the island’s restaurants, bars, hotels, and tourist attractions here, some great beaches for swimming and water sports action, and two golf courses.